l3uddz/traktarr/README.md

   -s, --sort [rating|release|votes]
                                   Sort list to process.  [default: votes] -rt, --rotten_tomatoes INTEGER  Set a minimum Rotten Tomatoes score.
+  -y, --year, --years TEXT        Can be a specific year or a range of years to search.
+For
+                                  example, '2000' or '2000-2010'.
   -g, --genres TEXT               Only add movies from this genre to Radarr.
 Multiple genres are
                                   specified as a comma-separated list.
 Use 'ignore' to add movies from any genre, including ones with no genre specified.